gaoyuanliang/jessica_text_to_knowledge_graph_demo/README.md

 ## Thanks given to

 This engine is heavily based on the RDF knowledge graph database and its SPARQL query language.
 Links to RDF and SPARQL from Heriot-Watt Semantic Web Lab: http://www.macs.hw.ac.uk/SWeL/2019/10/28/sparql-for-beginners/.
-The Heriot-Watt Semantic Web is a world-leadning research lab of knowledge management and semantic network.
+The Heriot-Watt Semantic Web is a world-leading research lab of knowledge management and semantic network.

 <img src="WX20201101-112449%402x.png" height="100"> <img src="1200px-Heriot-Watt_University_logo.svg.png" height="100">